Traffic Enforcement Centre and N244 application.

 If your car has been removed by the bailiff and is in the vehicle ‘pound’, then we would always recommend that you submit an N244 application by this method as the application will be considered much quicker and if accepted….the vehicle could be released a lot sooner.

 N244 applications ‘without a hearing’ are processed by the Traffic Enforcement Centre and passed by them to a Deputy District Judge sitting at Northampton County Court.
-Once the case has been transferred, the Traffic Enforcement Centre will notify the Local Authority by email and the authority must suspend enforcement of the warrant of control until such time as the N244 application has been considered.
+Once the case has been transferred, the Traffic Enforcement Centre will notify the Local Authority by email and the authority must suspend enforcement of the warrant until such time as the N244 application has been considered.
 As you will not be able to address the court or to answer any questions it is vitally important that your N244 application is completed accurately and that you provide any supporting documentation that you wish the court to consider.

 If your application is rejected at this stage, please contact us as soon as possible to discuss your further options (details below).